LogtalkDotOrg/logtalk3/integration/NOTES.md

 This directory contains Prolog integration shell scripts and supporting Prolog files.
 The POSIX scripts assume that Bash is installed and that the Prolog compilers are available in the system path.
+The PowerShell scripts requires PowerShell 7.x or a later version.

-On POSIX systems, the Logtalk installers make the following integration scripts available from the command-line (you may need to adjust your system path):
+On POSIX and Windows systems, the Logtalk installers make the following integration scripts available from the command-line (you may need to adjust your system path):

 * B-Prolog (8.1 or later):           `bplgt`
 * Ciao Prolog (1.22.0 or later):     `ciaolgt`    (experimental; first run may require `sudo`)